NickCis/nckweb.com.ar/content/blog/a-pain-in-the-react-challenges-behind-ssr/index.md

 export default routes;
 ```

 Next step is to determine what pages match the requested url.
-To achieve this, we'll use [React Router's ](https://reacttraining.com/react-router/web/api/matchPath)`matchPath` function:
+To achieve this, we'll use [React Router's ](https://reacttraining.com/react-router/web/api/matchPath)`matchPath` function, and then call the `getInitialProps` static method if it exists:

 ```js
 server